 Even choices of brand name can feel really problematic and uncomfortable.
 Every time I remember that there’s an Aussie fake tanning brand called Black Panther, I shudder.

-I mean I could go into another whole tangent about how beauty trends and standards are set by a male-dominated beauty industry that profits off your insecurities.
+I mean, I could go into another tangent about how beauty trends and standards are set by a male-dominated beauty industry that profits off of your insecurities.
 Women didn’t shave their legs until razor companies started to tell them to, so they could sell more razors.
-Until the Kardashians started appropriating Black features in the 2010s, having a big ass was a white woman’s nightmare.
-I mean, remember when the answer to ‘does my butt look big in this?’ was ‘no baby, of course not!’
+Until the Kardashians started appropriating Black features in the 2010s, having a big butt was a white woman’s nightmare.
+Remember when the answer to ‘does my butt look big in this?’ was ‘no baby, of course not!’

 And, in the same vein, white women weren’t concerned about looking pale until the 2000s, when the tanning industry boomed and yet another insecurity/beauty standard was manufactured.

 Not too long ago, pale skin was what everyone wanted.
-Now it’s dark skin – but crucially, it’s dark skin on white women, specifically.
+Now it’s dark skin — but, crucially, dark skin on white women specifically.
 It’s dark skin on Ariana Grande, or on Kylie Jenner.
 It’s not dark skin on women like me.
 It’s certainly not dark skin on Black women.
 And I think it’s about time we acknowledge that some people borrow and appropriate ethnic features, yet also exclude ethnic people from them.

 There’s nothing wrong with wanting to feel good — but next time you reach for that bottle of fake tan, really try to consider how that affects the people of colour around you.
 Sit on the fact that maybe you’re not only supporting an industry that commodifies and exploits brownness, but you’re also reinforcing the toxic idea that your skin needs to be changed, and mine does too.
 And that maybe, if we start rejecting practices of changing our skin tone (in *every* form), we’ll actually help curb a lot of self-hate and racism, too.